2010 United States Senate special election in Massachusetts: General election

+Initially, Coakley was heavily favored to prevail in the general election.

-Scott Brown considered himself a fiscal conservative and Washington, D.C. outsider.
+Brown considered himself a fiscal conservative and Washington, D.C. outsider.
 He said "I have always thought that being in government service is a privilege, not a right.
 This Senate seat doesn't belong to any one person or political party.
 It belongs to you, the people, and the people deserve a U.S. senator who will always put your interests first."
 Brown had called for fiscal restraint and smaller government, claiming that he had never voted for a tax increase.
-Brown also pledged to be the 41st vote against the current health care reform bill in the Senate.
+Brown also pledged to be the 41st vote against President Barack Obama's health care reform bill in the Senate.
 Assistant Professor Boris Schor of the University of Chicago's Harris School of Public Policy Studies described Brown as a liberal Republican by national standards, but well suited for his Massachusetts constituency.
 Brown drew attention for having appeared nude and semi-nude with his hands covering his genitals in a centerfold in Cosmopolitan in 1982.

-Coakley positioned herself as a liberal, supporting several key initiatives of President Obama's, including healthcare reform.
-She supported reform that accomplished the three goals of expanding coverage, improving healthcare outcomes and reducing costs.
-She supported increased regulation of the financial sector, "the protection of abortion rights" and ending the war in Afghanistan.
-Notably, Coakley took positions to increase equal rights for LGBT individuals; she favors ending Don't Ask, Don't Tell, repealing the Defense of Marriage Act and strengthening hate crimes laws.
-Coakley refused to investigate Thomas M. Menino, Mayor of Boston, and his office for allegedly violating laws in regards to destruction of public e-mail records.
-Coakley denies all accusations of misconduct.
+During a State Senate debate in 2001, Brown had referred to the decision of his lesbian Democratic opponent, Cheryl Jacques, to have children as "not normal".
+He also described her parenting role as "alleged family responsibilities."
+Several Massachusetts LGBT activists condemned the statement.
+Brown apologized for his "poor choice of words", and he defended his position on that issue as being anti-gay-marriage and pro-civil-unions.

+Brown filed an ethics complaint stating that the Service Employees International Union (SEIU) Local 509 used state computers and e-mail addresses to direct employees of the state to volunteer for Coakley's campaign.

+Controversy erupted over a conscientious objector amendment Brown sponsored in 2005, which, according to The Boston Globe, "would have allowed a doctor, nurse or hospital to deny rape victims an emergency contraceptive if it 'conflicts with a sincerely held religious belief.'"
+In the candidates' January 5 debate, Brown stated that he continues to support religious hospitals in refusing to provide emergency contraception, causing the woman to go to another hospital.
+He said, "That's really up to the hospital.
+There are many, many hospitals that can deal with that situation."
+Coakley ran a television advertisement attacking Brown over that saying, "Brown even favors letting hospitals deny emergency contraception to rape victims."
+Brown's daughter Ayla called the Coakley advertisement "completely inaccurate and misleading", and Brown criticized Coakley for running what he described as "attack ads".